Ashtanga Narayani

 What can I do to best prepare for practice?

-I recommended practitioners to drink water when first waking up and to try and take a hot shower before practice.
-This will ensure you stay hydrated and reduce distraction in the practice space.
-Please do your best to reduce any extraneous stretches and movements while practicing to help maintain a heightened level of focus in the room (if there are ever any questions about proper vinyasa please feel free to ask).
-Note that I welcome and encourage you to sit in meditation and mindful breathing at the end of your practice.
+I recommended practitioners to drink water when first waking up and to take a hot shower before practice whenever possible.
+This will ensure you stay hydrated, warm up your body, and reduce distraction in the practice space.
+Please do your best to reduce any extraneous stretches and movements while practicing to maintain a level of focus in the room for yourself and others.
+I welcome and encourage you to sit in meditation and mindful breathing at the end of your practice.

 What are moon days?

 As the moon cycles, its gravitational pull affects the tides, the movement of water within the earth, plants, organisms, and within our bodies.
-This is especially noticeable on new and full moon days, and in this particular method we take advantage of these days to rest from any strenuous activity.
+This is especially noticeable on new and full moon days, and in this particular method we take advantage of these days to rest.
 Mysore practice takes a pause on these days and the shala is closed for rest.

 How do I start committing my practice sequence to memory?

-You may refer to the following “cheat sheet” for review pre or post-practice.
+You may refer to the following chart for review pre/post-practice.
 Memorization takes time and persistence, simply try your best to practice by memory when arriving in the shala, stay present, and enjoy the process.

 What do the opening and closing chants mean, and do I have to chant?

 Below are the translations of the opening and closing chants.
-All practitioners are encouraged to chant outloud to open and close their practice, as the vibrations and esoteric meanings instill a sense of positivity and wellbeing.
-Any practitioners uncomfortable with these are welcome to use words and intentions aligned with their own spiritual traditions and/or direct experience to bookend their practice.
+All practitioners are encouraged to chant outloud to open and close their practice, as the vibrations and meanings instill a sense of wellbeing and help support and deepen one’s practice.
+Practitioners uncomfortable with these may use words and intentions aligned with their own spiritual traditions and/or direct experience.

 The opening chant consists of the following Sanskrit chants, the first from the Yoga Tārāvalī and the second, respects paid to Patañjali, the author of the Yoga Sutras.